-Some agreements already include provisions on the representation of countries from outside the European Economic Area (EEA).
+Some agreements already include provisions on the representation of countries from outside the European Economic Area (EEA) whose member(s) enjoy the same rights, prerogative and protection as the other members in the EWC, SE-WC or SE board.
 In this case adaptation may not be necessary.